 The next step is to reinstall the cones in the springs.
 This can be done in a vise, but I have always found it easier to do this with the springs and cones on the shaft.

-To install the cones begin by turning each spring onto the cones by hand.
-Next, grip the 4th, 5th, 6th and 7th coils from each end with the pipe wrench or large channel locks.
-You will need to adjust your pipe wrench a couple times to get a good grip on the spring.
+To install, the cones, begin by turning each spring onto the cones by hand.
+Next, grip the 4th, 5th, 6th, and 7th coils from each end with the pipe wrench or large channel locks.
+You will need to adjust your pipe wrench a couple of times to get a good grip on the spring.